Minneapolis-St. Paul DUI, DWI Attorneys: Preserving Your Right To Drive

 Losing your driving privileges is one of the most difficult consequences of a DWI arrest.
 It disrupts the most basic aspects of your life.
 How will you get to work or school without a license?
 How will you take your children to their activities?
 How will you pick up groceries?

 If you have been arrested for driving while impaired (DWI) in Minnesota, it is important to talk to a lawyer as soon as possible.
-An experienced MN attorney is available to speak with you 24 hours a day, 365 days a year.
+At our firm, an experienced Minnesota attorney is available to speak with you 24 hours a day, 365 days a year.

 We have a long history of success in eliminating or reducing the driving penalties that go along with a DWI or DUI.